 Regulating AI through FLOPs already has precedent.
-Legislation in the European Union (EU) \citep{EU_AI_Act_2024} and United States \citep{biden2023} have already incorporated FLOP counts for monitoring AI safety and risk.
-Below, detail a realistic cap-and-trade framework, similar to previous frameworks for emissions \citep{EDF_California_CapTrade, EPA_CapTradeTools}, that is tailored for AI.
+Legislation in the European Union (EU) \citep{EU_AI_Act_2024} and United States \citep{biden2023} has already incorporated FLOP counts for monitoring AI safety and risk.
+Below, we detail a realistic cap-and-trade framework, similar to previous frameworks for emissions \citep{EDF_California_CapTrade, EPA_CapTradeTools}, that is tailored for AI.